-And it’s all for profits, so we can be sold skin care products that pander to the deep desire every woman (or transgender man) holds in their heart, to be beautiful and desirable.
+And it’s all for profits, so we can be sold non-toxic makeup and skin care products that pander to the deep desire every woman holds in their heart, to be beautiful and desirable.

-For a cosmetic to be labeled as “natural,” it only has to contain ingredients that once were derived from a natural substance.
+For a cosmetic to be labeled as “natural,” or “pure” it only has to contain ingredients that once were derived from a natural substance.
 That is regardless of how much processing it goes through.

 It is an unregulated term and certainly does not mean the product is free of chemicals.
-It’s not fair to us seeking the good stuff!
+It’s not fair to those who are seeking the good stuff!
 But that’s how it is, for now.

 Also, when it comes to sensitive skin or acne-prone skin, you may see a note that sets you at ease: “dermatologically tested” or “dermatologically recommended.”
 Don’t be so easily swayed.